 Aging Water Infrastructure Issues In The United States

-One of the many issues that America faces today is the problem with the water.
-The water system is failing, and it affects individual households and communities.
-Every day, the authorities are faced with a huge challenge to solve the issue and replace the water infrastructure.
+One of the many issues America faces today is the water crisis.
+The water system is failing, affecting individual households and communities.

 According to studies, there are about 240,000 water main breaks annually in America.
-For every pipe that needs to be replaced, the cost in the coming years to come can reach up to $1 trillion, according to the American Water Works Association (AWWA).
+For every pipe that needs to be replaced, the cost in the coming years can reach up to $1 trillion, according to the American Water Works Association (AWWA).

 Brief History of the Water Systems in America